F-Urquizo/Repositorio_Reto/GDD_Template copy.md

 Every time a card in the player's hand is used, another from their deck fills the vacancy left by said card.

 In order to fuel their magical movements (the use of different cards and attacking with active cards), both players will require certain amounts of a magical energy that has not yet been named, though the preliminary term in use is "Elixir".
-Elixir is won each turn as a function of the damage inflicted upon enemy troops.
-This is to say, the more damage a player does to their opponent, the more Elixir they will gain to fuel subsequent attacks.
-If a player inflicts no damage during a turn, they will gain no Elixir.
+Elixir is won each turn,in a regular basis,but, the elixir can also be won as a function of the health points of the troop card that is in play.
+This is to say, the more damage a troop has, the more Elixir they will gain to fuel subsequent attacks.Let's clarify this "mechanic" some more, if we (the player), have a card on the field, and that card has 80 base health points, but the enemy inflicts a certain amount of damage, our card now has a certain percentage of life depending on its health points, this, by default, triggering the event of duplicating the elixir won each round the card is in the battlefield.The percentage from which the duplicating elixir will trigger, is still to be determined later on.

+In order to let the player know the effect has started, we plan to implement a certain type of UI effect, this could be a message, and alert, or even a glow around the card in the field.

 To win, a player must defeat all of his opponent's cards before one of the following scenarios takes place:

-    1. The player runs out of Elixir due to a lack of damage inflicted.
-    2. The player runs out of cards in his deck before defeating all of his opponent's cards.
+    1. The player runs out of cards in his deck before defeating all of his opponent's cards.

 If the player manages to defeat his opponent, the match will come to an end and the wizard will be able to collect a reward from his fallen adversary.
 The lackey's cards will be set face down on a black screen and the player will have to decide which card to keep.
 Once they select one, it will be revealed and added to their inventory.